GazzaJ/CI-MS3-W3Recipes/README.md

 The schema contains four collections, with each collection containing multiple documents.
  - **Users**
  Stores user data.
-Initialy populated with username and password and a default profile image when users register on the app.
-Once logged in users can upload their own image url, specify their town or city.
+Initially populated with username and password and a default profile image when users register on the app.
+Once logged in users can upload their own image URL, specify their town or city.
 If the user elects to subscribe to the site, they are then able to provide their email address.
 > **_I chose to do it this way so users are only required to provide some basic information and can register very easily.
 Once registered they can decide how much more they want to input at any subsequent point.
 I believe this simplifies the registration process_**

  - **Countries**
  This collection was populated from JSON file of 254 countries using the MongoDB Compass app, which simplified the transfer of the data into individual documents within the collection.
 The JSON data was copied from (https://flagpedia.net/download/api) and uses the CDN link provided on the website to display the flags on the recipe cards and pages.
 The individual UK countries were subsequently added into the collection by myself, as they did not appear in the original JSON file.
- Each document contains two id fields; the Atlas provided id and that provided in the JSOn data.
+ Each document contains two id fields; the Atlas provided id and that provided in the JSON data.
 It also contains the country name, an alpha2 field which is the ISO two letter country code and an alpha3 field which is the ISO three letter country code.
- The alpha2 code is used to render the appropriate countey flag.
+ The alpha2 code is used to render the appropriate country flag.

  - **Recipe Category**
  The recipe_category collection contains short documents each defining the type of meal category each recipe might be identified by; such as Breakfast, Brunch, Lunch, Dinner, Desserts, Snacks, Appetisers and Sides.
-The recipe type documents were populated by myself and can be queried whena recipe is created or edited.
+The recipe type documents were populated by myself and can be queried when a recipe is created or edited.
 > **_There are many different ways to categorise recipes, but the one selected seems the most appropriate for my application_**

  - **Recipes**